briandesilva/academic_website/content/home/about.md

 # Biography

-I am a Ph.D. candidate in the Applied Mathematics department at the University of Washington.
+I am a Postdoctoral fellow in the Applied Mathematics department at the University of Washington working with [Nathan Kutz](http://faculty.washington.edu/kutz/) and [Steve Brunton](https://www.eigensteve.com/).
 My research involves sparsity-promoting regularization methods in neural networks and data-driven discovery of dynamical systems.
 I have also worked on developing component-based reduced order models for parameter-dependent elliptic linear partial differential equations.
-I am advised by [Nathan Kutz](http://faculty.washington.edu/kutz/).

 [CV](cv/bdesilvacv.pdf)